Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: Asymptotic charges and -form symmetries

 where $\Sigma_u^{p+1} \subset S_u^{D-2}$.
-This charge is conserved since the local $(q+1)$-current $j^{(q+1)}:= \star H$ is closed due the relation $d\star H=0$.
-This object can be regarded as the conserved charged associated to a codimension $D-p-1=q+1$ submanifold, hence it is a conserved charge associated to $p$-form symmetry, following the notation of \cite{Gaiotto:2014kfa}.
-At this point we can take the local current $j^{(q+1)}$ and construct a smeared charge on the null-infinity sphere by taking the pairing with an appropriate form: the form degree must be $D-2$ we need a $D-2-(q+1)=D-q-3=p-1$ form.
-The natural choice is the gauge parameter ${\epsilon} \in \Omega^{p-1}(S_u^{D-2})$ of the $p$-form gauge field
+This charge is conserved since the local $(q+1)$-current $j^{(q+1)}:= \star H$ is closed as a consequence of the relation $d\star H=0$.
+This object can be regarded as the conserved charge associated with a codimension $D-p-1=q+1$ submanifold; hence it is a conserved charge associated with a $p$-form symmetry, following the terminology of \cite{Gaiotto:2014kfa}.

+At this point we can take the local current $j^{(q+1)}$ and construct a smeared charge on the null-infinity sphere by pairing it with an appropriate form.
+Since the total form degree must be $D-2$, we need a $D-2-(q+1)=D-q-3=p-1$ form.
+The natural choice is the gauge parameter ${\epsilon} \in \Omega^{p-1}(S_u^{D-2})$ of the $p$-form gauge field:

-since also the asymptotic charge \eqref{caricapforma} is an integral of a $(D-2)$-form, these two objects must be proportional.
-Therefore the large $r$ limit of the smeared charge $Q_{\mathrm{smeared}}$ has to be proportional to the asymptotic charge computed in Section \ref{ac} with the radiative field component enter in the game.
-Moreover, $Q_{\mathrm{smeared}}$ can also be regarded as an integrated $u$-dependent form current on the celestial sphere which takes an asymptotic gauge parameter as input and gives us a scalar computed by pairing with the field strength of the dual formulation
+since the asymptotic charge \eqref{caricapforma} is also given by an integral of a $(D-2)$-form, these two objects must be proportional.
+Therefore, the $r \rightarrow +\infty$ limit of the smeared charge $Q_{\mathrm{smeared}}$ must be proportional to the asymptotic charge computed in Section \ref{anasin}, with the radiative field component entering the construction.